Mutual Divorce in Delhi

 Cooling-Off Period:

-After the Completion of the First motion and there was no any objection and parties still on same decision, a Cooling period of six months is given before the Second motion will be filed.
+After the Completion of the First motion and there was no objection and parties still on the same decision, a Cooling period of six months is given before the Second motion will be filed.

 This period is given to the couple to reconsider their decision.
 If they decide to live together the couple may appeal before the court to cancel the mutual Divorce petition, which the court will happily do.
 However, the couple still on their decision to dissolve their marriage, go for a second motion.